KokyPolarise/edge-developer/microsoft-edge/extensions/api-support/supported-manifest-keys.md

 cookies | Gives access to the `cookies` API.
 This enable querying and modifying cookies as well as being notified when they change. geolocation | Allow the extension to use the HTML5 `geolocation` API without prompting the user for permission. idle | Gives access to the `idle` API.
-This enables detection of when the machine's idle state changes. storage | Gives access to the `storage` API.
+This enables detection of when the machine's idle state changes. notifications | Gives access to the `notifications` API.
+This enables your extensions to display notifications within the browser and the Action Center. storage | Gives access to the `storage` API.
 This enables storing, retrieving, and tracking changes to user data. tabs | Gives access to the `tabs` API to interact with the browser's tab system.
 This enables creating, modifying, and rearranging tabs in the browser, including the URLs associated with each tab. unlimitedStorage | Allows [storage.local](https://developer.mozilla.org/Add-ons/WebExtensions/API/storage/local) to have unlimited storage (depending on system resources) instead of 5MB.
 The max storage per key value pair is also increased from 5MB to unlimited (depending on system resources).